Wednesday, December 24, 2014

 Potato Cake (eaten on Hanukkah)

-We did a dirty Santa gift swap.
+We participated in a Dirty Santa gift swap

 My Dirty Santa Gift